Whitebox Geospatial Analysis Tools

 Whitebox Geospatial Analysis Tools (GAT) is an open-source and cross-platform Geographic information system (GIS) and remote sensing software package that is distributed under the GNU General Public License.
-It has been developed by the members of the University of Guelph Centre for Hydrogeomatics and is intended for advanced geospatial analysis and data visualization in research and education settings.
-The package features a friendly graphical user interface (GUI) with help and documentation built into the dialog boxes for each of the more than 410 analysis tools.
-Users are also able to access extensive off-line and online help resources.
+It has been developed by the members of the University of Guelph Centre for Hydrogeomatics and is intended for geospatial analysis and data visualization in research and education settings.
 The Whitebox GAT project started as a replacement for the Terrain Analysis System (TAS), a geospatial analysis software package written by John Lindsay.
 The current release supports raster and vector (shapefile) data structures.
 There is also extensive functionality for processing laser scanner (LiDAR) data containing LAS files.

 Whitebox GAT is extendable.
 Users are able to create and add custom tools or plugins using any JVM language.
 The software also allows scripting using the programming languages Groovy, JavaScript, and Python.

 Analysis tools

 Whitebox GAT contains more than 385 tools to perform spatial analysis on raster data sets.
 The following is an incomplete list of some of the more commonly used tools: